cloudflare/cloudflare-docs/content/waf/tools/zone-lockdown.md

 ### Example rule

-The following example rule will only allow visitors connecting from a company’s headquarters or branch offices to access the staging environment and the wiki:
+The following example rule will only allow visitors connecting from a company's headquarters or branch offices to access the staging environment and the wiki:

 * Name: